 Your support allows us to help over 75,000 Canadians with disabilities that we serve.
 With your generous donations, we are able to offer a variety of donor-funded programs including Conductive Education®, Attendant Services, employment services, life skills training, recreational and social opportunities, funding for home safety equipment, vehicle modification, and support for polio and stroke survivors, people living with acquired brain injuries, their loved ones, and caregivers.

-Please consider joining our online family!
+Please consider joining our campaign family!

 If you wish to canvass door-to-door in your neighbourhood, please contact: